MizaGBF/RPGMTL/readme/plugins/ypf.md

 ## Quick Overview

-The YPF targets YPF Archive files from the YU-RIS Engine.
+The YPF plugin targets YPF Archive files from the YU-RIS Engine.
-For now, it only extracts YBN files.
+It only extracts YBN files.
+A json file will be created near archive content, containing the YBN decryption key and opcodes (It requires the YBN plugin).